Disease/Disorder

 Prolonged immobility from profound weakness is also associated with compression neuropathies, muscle atrophy and joint contractures.
 It is then important to identify the presence of ICU-AW, including CIP, in comatose patients to prevent overly pessimistic prognostication resulting in inappropriate withdrawal of care.
 PICU admissions are associated with functional and cognitive impairments that may influence normal development, school performance and social interactions.
 Additional factors that may contribute to these sequelae in combination with ICU-AW are PICU complications from procedures and continued underlying illness.12

-In patients with COVID-19 as compared to other patients with ICU-AW, there is a predominance of CIN as opposed to CIM in the non-COVID groups according to multiple emerging studies.12,14 In one study, there is a male predominance as compared to female predominance in non-COVID ICU-AW, though further research is required to fully characterize these patterns.13 Presentation and neurophysiologic parameters remain the same.
+In patients with COVID-19 as compared to other patients with ICU-AW, there is a predominance of CIP as opposed to CIM in the non-COVID groups.13,14 In one study, there is a male predominance as compared to female predominance in non-COVID ICU-AW, though further research is required to fully characterize these patterns.13 Presentation and neurophysiologic parameters remain the same.
 This may be associated with the prolonged mechanical ventilation and use of neuromuscular blocking agents in COVID-19 patients.
-Nonetheless, CIN should remain in the differential diagnosis of ICU admitted COVID-19 patients with weakness as there are important implications on prognosis.13,14
+Fortunately, patients with COVID-19 related CIP appear to have superior functional outcomes than those with other etiologies.15 Nonetheless, CIP should remain in the differential diagnosis of ICU admitted COVID-19 patients with weakness as there are important implications on prognosis.13-15

 Essentials of Assessment